Crawford County Vehicle Impound Guide

 - Take photos: Take pictures of any damage as evidence.

-- Report damage to impound lot manager: Report any damage to the impound lot manager immediately.
+- Report damage to impound lot manager: Report any damage to the impound lot manager immediately and in writing before you leave the premises.

 This guide is intended to provide general information and should not be considered legal advice.
 If you have been arrested for DUI in Crawford County, it is highly recommended that you consult with a qualified attorney as soon as possible.